groupvine/gv-doc/5-widgets/3-ewManage.md

 <img src="/docimages/feed-config-ew-popup.png" height="240">

 * Make your changes and click `Save`.
+The

 This can also be done when viewing the online email and making the selection from the email's menu (<img src="/docimages/menu-icon.png" height="22">).

 <span id="gv-5widgets-3ewmanage-add-as-recipient"></span>
 ### Add Response as Recipient to Email Widget

-A benefit to using Email Widgets is having all of your collected data accessible anytime and always kept with your email in your feed, as long as recipients submit their responses in the email.

-However, if instead of submitting their responses, a recipient tells an Administrator or Editor their responses in person or possibly misplaces the email so they are unable to respond, you can do the following:
+A benefit to using Email Widgets is having all of the collected data kept with the email in your feed, so it's accessible anytime.
+But what if instead of submitting their responses, a recipient tells an Administrator or Editor their responses in person or possibly misplaces the email so they are unable to respond.
+Here's is what you can do:

 * View the Email Feed in Listing view (<img src="/docimages/listing-view-icon.png" height="22">) and locate your email.